tuffy/emuman/README.md

 In both cases, the cached files will be stored in an appropriate system-specific directory.

+## Generating a List of Machines

+Simply using

+    emuman mame list

+will generate a list of all machines supported by MAME.
+This list will be very large, so filtering it with `grep` is preferred.

 ## Adding New ROMs for Machines

 Given a source directory of raw unzipped ROMs and a target